IlanCosman/scuba/README.md

 scuba remove rafaelrinaldi/pure
 ```

-Since scuba is just a plugin, you can uninstall it using `scuba remove IlanCosman/scuba`
+Since scuba is just like any other plugin, you can uninstall it using `scuba remove IlanCosman/scuba`.

 ## Contributing